qrvey/partner-portal/docs/composer/05-Working with Data/Datasets/01-Overview of Datasets/managed-datasets.md

 >**Note**: Modifying the data source by removing columns, renaming columns, or changing the data type, may break visualizations previously built based on this dataset.

-## Automatically Add New Dataset Columns
+## Automatically Add New Columns

+![Automatically-add-new-columns-84](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/Automatically-add-new-columns-84.png)

-Allow the product to add any new columns that it finds during the data reload process.
+Allows Qrvey to add any new columns that it finds during the data reload process.
 This feature is especially useful if the data source is a query or view that may change or include new data columns over time.
 This option is disabled by default.

-![Automatically-add-new-columns-84](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/Automatically-add-new-columns-84.png)

 To enable this option, follow these steps.
 1. Scroll to the bottom of the page.